 - Excellent organizational skills;

-- Extensive travel to both urban and rural areas in the United States is required;
+- Extensive travel to both urban and rural areas in the United States is required; and

-- Must have a valid driver’s license
+- Must have a valid driver’s license.

-This is not an exhaustive list of all responsibilities, duties, skills, efforts, or requirements or working conditions associated with the job.
+This is not an exhaustive list of all responsibilities, duties, skills, efforts or requirements or working conditions associated with the job.
 While this is intended to be an accurate reflection of the current job, management reserves the right to revise the job or to require that other or different tasks be performed as assigned.
 This description does not constitute a contract of employment and LDF may exercise its employment-at-will rights at any time.

 * * * * *